 Hallan tupa has originally been the main building of a farm called Vanha-Halla on the shore of Lake Armisvesi.
 Vanha-Halla is one of the oldest local family estates and it has been mentioned in Savonian peasants’ register of land ownerships already in 1561.
 The great log house has been built in two parts; the living-room on the church side is from the 17th century, when family Kauppinen from Venetmäki settled in Vanha-Halla.
 The other living-room was brought in the 18th century from Pieksämäki.
 One of the rafters has year 1851 carved in it.
 At that time, the house was extensively renovated and for example chimneys were built.

 The storeroom for clothing is from the estate of Ritala in Venekoski and it dates from the year 1859.
 In this building people kept the linen of the house.
-The son or daughter of the house could get their own storeroom to be moved after marriage.
 In the summer, the daughter or maid of the house would sleep in the storeroom.

 Smoke sauna has been brought from the estate of Kuusela in Sauvamäki, and it was built at the beginning of the 20th century.
 Natural stones without mortar were piled on the sauna stove.
 There is no chimney but the smoke escapes through a small ventilation hole.
 The seats are high up and one of the walls has a small window.
 Sauna whisk is an essential part of the sauna culture.
 It is made of silver birch and it is used both to wash oneself and to make the sauna heat feel more effective.
 In the old days, sauna was heated up several times a week but Saturday night sauna was an important event, and it is still a part of the living tradition.

 Sauna has been part of many different events and household chores: bathing, washing, doing laundry, smoking ham.
-In addition, people lived in sauna, children were born there, and the dead were washed for their final journey.
+In addition, sauna was an important part of everyday life, children were born there, and the dead were washed for their final journey.

 The barn of the Museum Village dates back to the 1840s and it has been brought from the house of Tiihola in the village of Halttula.
 The barn is not in its original shape but it has been modified and made smaller over the years.